LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Related Work

-Conversely, other studies have aggressively utilized shallow feature maps to prioritize small ship detection.
-Zeng et al. \cite{YOLO-Ssboat}p roposed YOLO-Ssboat, based on YOLOv8, specifically for detecting super-small vessels in drone and satellite imagery.
-While they employed C2f modules based on Deformable Convolution (DCNv3) \cite{DCNv3} in the backbone to handle shape variations and introduced a Multi-Scale Weighted Pyramid Network (MSWPN) in the neck, their most significant structural change lies in the detection head.
-To mitigate the loss of small object features in deeper layers, they adopted a 4-scale head structure that includes the high-resolution P2 level (Stride 4) alongside P3, P4, and P5.
+In the opposite direction, Zeng et al.~\cite{YOLO-Ssboat} proposed YOLO-Ssboat based on YOLOv8, specifically targeting super-small vessel detection in drone and satellite imagery.
+They employed C2f modules based on Deformable Convolution (DCNv3)~\cite{DCNv3} in the backbone to handle shape variations and introduced a Multi-Scale Weighted Pyramid Network (MSWPN) in the neck.
+Their most significant structural change, however, lies in the detection head, where they adopted a 4-scale configuration that includes the high-resolution P2 level (stride $2^2\!=\!4$) alongside P3, P4, and P5.

-\subsection{Limitations of existing approaches}
+\subsection{Limitations of Existing Approaches}

-Despite the aforementioned advancements, structural limitations persist.
-The methods discussed in Section 2.2 perform detection starting from the P3 level (Stride 8).
-Consequently, they inherently struggle to detect tiny vessels whose spatial features have already been diluted during the down-sampling stages.
-Regardless of the potency of subsequent feature fusion techniques, perfectly reconstructing spatial information that has been abstracted through the backbone remains a challenge.
+Despite the advances reviewed above, structural limitations persist in both lines of work.
+The methods discussed in Section~\ref{sec:ship_no_head} perform detection starting from the P3 level (stride $2^3\!=\!8$).
+Consequently, they inherently struggle with tiny vessels whose spatial features have already been diluted during backbone downsampling.
+Despite advances in feature fusion, spatial information lost during downsampling cannot be perfectly recovered.

-As an alternative, approaches extending P-levels were introduced in Section 2.3.
-However, these methods exhibit a critical flaw.
-They expand the head architecture heuristically without a rigorous statistical analysis of the object size distribution within the target datasets.
-Specifically, YOLO-RSA \cite{YOLO-RSA}, which extends the architecture to include the P6 level, only validated the efficacy of this addition using the HRSC2016 dataset\cite{HRSC2016}, a dataset known for containing large warships.
-This leaves a gap in verification regarding whether the P6 level is genuinely effective in general maritime environments characterized by diverse resolutions and predominantly smaller scales.
+The head-expansion approaches described in Section~\ref{sec:ship_with_head} attempt to overcome this limitation but exhibit a common flaw.
+They expand the head architecture heuristically, without a rigorous statistical analysis of the object scale distribution within the target domain.
+Specifically, YOLO-RSA~\cite{YOLO-RSA}, which extends the architecture to include P6, was validated on the HRSC2016 dataset~\cite{HRSC2016}, a benchmark dominated by large warships.
+Whether the P6 level is genuinely beneficial in general maritime environments, which are characterized by diverse resolutions and predominantly smaller vessels, remains unverified.
+Similarly, YOLO-Ssboat~\cite{YOLO-Ssboat} incorporated P2 to target small vessels, yet retained the P5 level (stride $2^5\!=\!32$), which contributes little to detecting super-small targets and adds computational overhead.
+In both cases, the existing pyramid levels are kept intact, an ``expansion-only'' strategy that fails to align the architecture with the actual data distribution.